RPD09/Kotlin/README.md

 - **Projects/**: Mini-projects to showcase concepts in practice.

 ## 🗓️ Current Progress
-- **Week 1**: Basics of Kotlin, working with variables, functions, and null safety.
+- **Week 1**: Basics of Kotlin, working with variables and functions
-- **Week 2**: Object-Oriented Programming in Kotlin, classes, and inheritance.
+- **Week 2**: Object-Oriented Programming in Kotlin, classes, and loops.
 - More coming soon! 🚀

 ---